Jierark/Notes/MIT Class Notes/18.0851/Lecture 1.md

 \end{bmatrix}
 \end{gather}
 $$
-Hey, we've come full circle.
-Also, that matrix looks familiar.
-It's actually just $A^T$.
+To the astute observer, the matrix should look familiar.
+It is actually just $A^T$.

 To recap where we are,
 - We started with equations of displacement.